Improved Graph Clustering: Conclusion

 \section{Conclusion}

-This work is motivated by clustering large-scale networks such as modern online social networks, where the graphs are often highly noisy and has heterogeneous and non-random structures.
+This work is motivated by clustering large-scale networks such as modern online social networks, where the graphs are often highly noisy and have heterogeneous and non-random structures.
 We considered a natural and versatile model, namely the semi-random Generalized Stochastic Blockmodel, for clustered random graphs.
 This model recovers many classical generative models for graph clustering.
 We presented a convex optimization formulation, essentially a convexification of the maximum likelihood estimator.
-Our theoretic analysis shows that this method is guaranteed to recover the correct clusters under a wide range of problem parameters of the problem.
-In fact, our method outperforms, i.e., succeeds under less restrictive conditions, every existing method in this setting.
-Simulation studies also validates the effectiveness of the proposed method.
-Immediate goals for future work include faster algorithm implementations, as well as developing effective post-processing schemes (e.g., rounding) when the obtained solution is not an exact cluster matrix.
+Our theoretic analysis shows that this method is guaranteed to recover the correct clusters under a wide range of parameters of the problem.
+In fact, our method order-wise outperforms existing methods in this setting, in the sense that it succeeds under less restrictive conditions.
+Experiment results also validate the effectiveness of the proposed method.

+Possible directions for future work include faster algorithm implementations, developing effective post-processing/rounding schemes when the obtained solution is not an exact cluster matrix, and extension to online clustering settings (e.g., via incremental stochastic optimization~\cite{feng2013online}).
+It is also interesting to extend the algorithms and analysis to more general settings beyond the models in Definitions~\ref{def:GSBM} and~\ref{def:SR_GSBM}, for example, when the in-cluster and cross-cluster densities are not bounded uniformly and the clusters have overlaps.